 Research on D-Asp interactions with drugs and medications is lacking.
 However, the following should be noted:

-To safeguard against unwanted drug interactions, persons considering the use of D–Asp dietary supplements should first consult their physicians regarding possible interactions between D–Asp supplements and their medications.
+To safeguard against unwanted drug interactions, persons considering the use of D–Asp dietary supplements should first consult their physicians regarding their health status and possible interactions between D–Asp and their medications.

-According to DrugBank (a comprehensive, online scientific database), drug interaction information for D-Asp is “Not Available” [R].
+According to DrugBank (a comprehensive, online scientific database), drug interaction information for D-Asp is “Not Available” .

 D–Asp dietary supplements occur as D-aspartic acid or D-aspartate (salt of D-Asp) forms commonly sold as tablets, capsules, or powders.
-Studies did not find differences between results of consuming the acid forms vs the salt forms.
+Data are lacking to determine whether any of these forms offer advantages.

-A wide variety of D-Asp dietary supplements exists.
+A wide variety of D-Asp dietary supplements exist.
 Some combine D-Asp with other potential testosterone boosters, vitamins and/or other active ingredients.
 Others list D-Asp as the only active ingredient.

 Many brands and forms of D-Asp dietary supplements are commercially available.
 Depending on the brand and form, most products list dosages between 3.00 grams to 3.20 grams.
 All insist that the labeled daily dosage should not be exceeded.